Liover Peguero Preview, Player Props: Pirates vs. Phillies

-On Wednesday, Liover Peguero (.189 on-base percentage in past 10 games, 88 points below season-long percentage) and the Pittsburgh Pirates face the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
-First pitch is at 6:40 PM ET.
+The Pittsburgh Pirates, including Liover Peguero (.162 slugging percentage in past 10 games, including no homers), battle starting pitcher Zack Wheeler and the Philadelphia Phillies at Citizens Bank Park, Thursday at 6:05 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Phillies.
+He had a hitless performance in his last game (0-for-4) against the Phillies.

 Sportsbook Promo Codes